BernhardHumm/AAI/manuscript/01_Introduction.md

 Also, as a society, we must come to an agreement, which decisions we may leave to machines and which ones we must not.
 Alan Bundy pointedly and correctly states in an [CACM viewpoint](https://cacm.acm.org/magazines/2017/2/212436-smart-machines-are-not-a-threat-to-humanity/): "Smart machines are not a threat to humanity.
 Worrying about machines that are too smart distracts us from the real and present threat from machines that are too dumb".

-*Bias in machine learning* is an issue which has come to public attention recently.
+*Bias in machine learning* is an issue which is in public attention.
 Since machine learning depends on data, the quality of data severely affects the quality of decision being made.
 But data can be biased due to the creators or origins of data - and thus, decisions based on machine learning can be biased.

 More and more decisions are delegated to machines although, of course, no piece of software is perfect.
 This may be fine for self-driving cars, at least as soon as they drive safer than average humans (which I expect in the foreseeable future).
 But it may be dangerous in areas where decisions by machines may have far-reaching impacts that no human can foresee.
 One of those areas may be high-frequency trading where machines autonomously make selling and buying decisions, but the impact on the global financial market is unclear.
 Even more critical are autonomous weapons that are programmed to detect alleged attacks automatically and to start a counter-strike without human intervention.
 An [open letter from AI and robotics researchers on autonomous weapons](https://futureoflife.org/open-letter-autonomous-weapons/) in which this issue is discussed was signed by more than 30,000 people.